StableSSM: Alleviating the Curse of Memory in State-space Models through Stable Reparameterization: Related works

-RNNs, as introduced by \citet{rumelhart1986.LearningRepresentationsBackpropagating}, represent one of the earliest neural network architectures for modeling sequential relationships.
+\paragraph*{RNN} RNNs, as introduced by \citet{rumelhart1986.LearningRepresentationsBackpropagating}, represent one of the earliest neural network architectures for modeling sequential relationships.
 Empirical findings by \citet{bengio1994.LearningLongtermDependencies} have shed light on the challenge of exponential decaying memory in RNNs.
-Various works~\citep{hochreiter1997.LongShorttermMemory, rusch2022.CoupledOscillatoryRecurrent,jiang2023.BriefSurveyApproximationa,wang2023improve} have been done to improve the memory patterns of recurrent models.
-Theoretical approaches~\citep{li2020.CurseMemoryRecurrent, li2022.ApproximationOptimizationTheory, wang2023inverse} have been taken to study the exponential memory decay of RNNs.
+Various works~\citep{hochreiter1997.LongShorttermMemory, rusch2022.CoupledOscillatoryRecurrent,wang2023improve} have been done to improve the memory patterns of recurrent models.
+Theoretical approaches~\citep{li2020.CurseMemoryRecurrent, li2022.ApproximationOptimizationTheory, wang2023.InverseApproximationTheory} have been taken to study the exponential memory decay of RNNs.
 In this paper, we study the state-space models which are also recurrent.
-Our findings theoretically justify that although SSMs variants exhibit good numerical performance in long-sequence modeling, simple SSMs also suffer from the ``curse of memory''.
+Our findings theoretically justify that although SSMs variants exhibit good numerical performance in long-sequence modeling~\citep{gu2022.EfficientlyModelingLonga}, simple SSMs also suffer from the ``curse of memory''.

-State-space models~\citep{siivola2003.StatespaceMethodLanguage}, previously discussed in control theory, has been widely used to study the dynamics of complex systems.
-HIPPO~\citep{gu2020.HiPPORecurrentMemorya}, which is designed for the online compression of both continuous signals and discrete time series, generalizes the Legendre Memory Unit and provides a new memory update mechanism which achieves state-of-the-art for permutated MNIST.
-The subsequent variants, S4\citep{gu2021.EfficientlyModelingLong}, GSS~\citep{mehta2022long}, and S5~\citep{smith2023.SimplifiedStateSpace}, have significantly enhanced empirical performance.
+\paragraph*{SSM} State-space models~\citep{siivola2003.StatespaceMethodLanguage}, previously discussed in control theory, has been widely used to study the dynamics of complex systems.
+The subsequent variants, S4\citep{gu2022.EfficientlyModelingLonga}, S5~\citep{smith2023.SimplifiedStateSpace}, RetNet~\citep{sun2023retentive} and Mamba~\citep{gu2023.MambaLinearTimeSequence}, have significantly enhanced empirical performance.
 Notably, they excel in the long-range arena~\citep{tay2021.LongRangeArena}, an area where transformers traditionally underperform.
 Contrary to the initial presumption, our investigations disclose that the ability to learn long-term memory is not derived from the linear RNN coupled with nonlinear layer-wise activations.
 Rather, our study underscores the benefits of stable reparameterization in both approximation and optimization.

-Apart from the attempts in model design, several other approaches have been adopted in improving the long-term memory learning. \citet{hardt2018.GradientDescentLearns} proposes the first polynomial guarantees to do linear system identification.
-It also points out gradient descent over (linear) RNN without reparameterization can blow up even with small learning rate.
-The training stability has also been discussed in \citet{revay2020convex}.
-Our paper shows that stable reparameterization has benefit in improving the optimization stability, which is important for training of large models~\citep{wortsman2023small}.